FeastFramework/framework/docs/models.md

 `columnName`.
 Note that the column specified within this parameter must exist.
 Also, `primary` method can be called only once per table.
 Otherwise, an exception will be thrown.

-The `autoIncrement` method already calls the `primary` method, so the `primary` method should not be called when creating an auto incrementing column with the `autoIncrement` method.
+The `autoIncrement` method and `serial` method both already call the `primary` method, so the `primary` method should not be called when creating an auto incrementing column with the `autoIncrement` method.

 #### Altering tables